MarkusEugen/TinyBlink/README.md

 *<Adafruit_NeoPixel.h>*

-This example shows how to respond to button clicks and how read the microphone.
+The examples shows how to respond to button clicks and how read the microphone.
 The button logic can identify a shot click and a longer press and hold:
 - **click** switches the color
 - **press and hold** adjusts the brightness

+What the example apps do:
-The analog reading from the microphone will animate the LEDs
+- **TinyBlink_demo.ino**: The analog reading from the microphone will animate the LEDs
+- **whitepoint.ino**: Button click will change the whitepoint of the LEDs

 ---
 The PCB is wired to use the following I/O pins from the ATtiny85: